JavaScript Promises part 2: Going deeper with Promises

 let proms = [42, 43]; Promise.race(proms).then(value => console.log(value)); //42

-In this contrived example, since both promises we fed to Promise.race() were synchronous, the first one wins out.
-Let's try an example where the winner isn't quite so certain.
+In this contrived example, both promises we fed to Promise.race() were synchronous, so the first one wins out.
+Let's try an example where the winner isn't so certain.

 function asyncValue(val) { return new Promise(resolve => { let wait = Math.round(Math.random() * 5) * 1000; setTimeout(() => resolve(val), wait); }); } let proms = [asyncValue('foo'), asyncValue('bar')]; Promise.race(proms).then(value => console.log(value)); //?